 - Psychological exam

-There is no cure for Huntington's disease, but our care team focuses on helping patients and their loved ones cope with the diagnosis and management of the disease.
+There is no cure for Huntington's disease, but our care team focuses on helping you cope with the diagnosis and management of the disease.
 Treatment options may include:

 - Medications for movement or psychiatric disorders